evlocoo/ODER-linguistic-entropy/README.md

 **Main Framework Reproduction**

-Use this notebook to replicate all quantitative results, figures, and diagnostics from the paper.
+Use this notebook to replicate all quantitative results, figures, and diagnostics from the main study.

 *Notebook*: `ODER_Linguistic_Framework.ipynb`

 * Run all cells to generate entropy traces, observer-dependent fits, and comparative baselines.
-* Output plots and tables are saved to the `figures/` directory (created automatically if absent).
+* Output plots and tables are saved to the `figures/` directory.
-* Reproduces Figures 1–4 and all model-fit tables in the manuscript.
+* Reproduces model-fit tables and figures reported in the manuscript.

 **Interactive Playground**

-Use this notebook for exploratory fitting, falsification, and parameter-sensitivity analysis.
+Exploratory fitting, falsification, and parameter-sensitivity analysis.

 *Notebook*: `ODER_Interactive_Playground.ipynb`

 * Fit ODER curves to arbitrary sentence traces and observer classes.
-* Detect collapse points, visualize N400/P600 window mapping, and run bootstrap validation.
+* Detect collapse points, visualize N400/P600 mapping, and run bootstrap validation.
 * All outputs are sandboxed; publication data is not altered.
-* Interactive controls (sliders, dropdowns) work in Jupyter Lab or classic Jupyter Notebook with *ipywidgets* enabled.
+* Requires `ipywidgets` for interactive controls.

+**Natural Stories Validation**

+Tests ecological validity by applying fixed Aurian parameters to Natural Stories sentences with reading-time data.

+*Notebook*: `ODER_Natural_Stories_Validation.ipynb`

+* Loads a small Natural Stories subset plus targeted stress-test sentences.
+* Computes collapse-time error (Δτ\_res), RMSE, and shape-mismatch flags.
+* **Expected results:**

+  * Median |Δτ\_res| ≈ 0.6 s
+  * Median RMSE ≈ 0.46
+  * Most stress-test items flagged for shape mismatch
+  * Largest divergence: `ns_001` with +4.0 s offset

 ---